Scalable Mechanistic Neural Networks for Differential Equations and Machine Learning: Experiments

 where $a_1, \dots, a_7 \in \mathbb{R}$ are the coefficients to be discovered.

-\looseness=-1 \textbf{Dataset.} The dataset was generated by numerically integrating the Lorenz system equations using the standard parameters $\sigma = 10$, $\rho = 28$, and $\beta = 8/3$.
-We used the initial condition $x = y = z = 1$ and integrated over 10,000 time steps with a step size of 0.01 using the \texttt{scipy.integrate.odeint} function.
+\looseness=-1 \textbf{Dataset.} The dataset is generated by numerically integrating the Lorenz system equations using the standard parameters $\sigma = 10$, $\rho = 28$, and $\beta = 8/3$.
+We use the initial condition $x = y = z = 1$ and integrate over 10,000 time steps with a step size of 0.01 using the \texttt{scipy.integrate.odeint} function from SciPy.

-\looseness=-1 \textbf{Experiment Settings.} We applied our solver to the same network architecture and dataset in~\citet{DBLP:conf/icml/PervezLG24}.
-We trained the model with the default settings: sequence length of 50 and batch size of 512.
-The training objective was to minimize the difference between the predicted and true trajectories by optimizing the coefficients $a_1, \dots, a_7$.
-Then, to assess the scalability of our method, we measured runtime and GPU memory consumption across different sequence lengths and batch sizes using an NVIDIA H100 GPU with 80 GB of memory.
+\looseness=-1 \textbf{Experiment Settings.} We apply our solver to the same network architecture and dataset in~\citet{DBLP:conf/icml/PervezLG24}.
+We train the model with the default settings: sequence length of 50 and batch size of 512.
+An instance in the batch is created by sampling a random chunk from the trajectory.
+Please check Appendix~\ref{appendix:lorenz} for more details about the batches.
+The training objective is to minimize the difference between the predicted and true trajectories by optimizing the coefficients $a_1, \dots, a_7$.
+Then, to assess the scalability of our method, we measure the runtime and the GPU memory consumption across different sequence lengths and batch sizes using an NVIDIA H100 GPU with 80 GB of memory.

-\looseness=-1 \textbf{Results and Discussion.} Figure~\ref{fig:lorenz_loss_convergence} shows the convergence of the loss over the optimization steps using our S-MNN solver compared to the original MNN \textit{dense} and \textit{sparse} solvers.
-The results indicate that our S-MNN solver achieves similar convergence rates, confirming that the removal of slack variables does not adversely affect accuracy.
-The final results of the discovered coefficients $a_0, ..., a_7$ are recorded in Appendix~\ref{appendix:lorenz}.
+\looseness=-1 \textbf{Results and Discussion.} Figure~\ref{fig:lorenz_loss_convergence} illustrates the loss convergence over the optimization steps for our S-MNN solver compared to the original MNN \textit{dense} and \textit{sparse} solvers.
+The S-MNN achieves similar convergence rates, confirming that the removal of slack variables does not compromise accuracy.
+The final discovered coefficients $a_0, \ldots, a_7$ are presented in Appendix~\ref{appendix:lorenz}, Table~\ref{tab:lorenz_results}, alongside results from the state-of-the-art method SINDy~\citep{kaheman2020sindy} for reference.

 \looseness=-1 Table~\ref{tab:lorenz_performance} summarizes the performance and GPU memory usage.
 Our S-MNN solver not only maintains high accuracy but also offers substantial efficiency improvements.
 Specifically, compared to the MNN \textit{dense} solver, our method achieves a 4.9$\times$ speedup and reduces GPU memory usage by 50\% for the default setting (batch size 512, sequence length 50).
 The more significant improvement in runtime compared to memory usage is expected, as our approach reduces runtime from $O\left( T^3 \right)$ to $O\left( T \right)$, and memory from $O \left( T^2 \right)$ to $O \left( T \right)$, with $T$ denoting the sequence length.
 Our S-MNN solver maintains high performance even with larger batch sizes and sequence lengths where the MNN solvers run out of memory or become computationally infeasible.